jimmydong/YEPY/README.md

 copy demo/*  to your project folder as a new project

+create directory dir: mkdir log

+edit config.py, correct config yepf path

-edit config.py to config site parameters,
+edit config.py, adopt other site parameters,

 create your controller according to controller/demo.py, edit config.py to regist new controller